 Study photography and media and you’ll quickly learn what a big influence it has on our perception of cultures, people and relationships.

-Choose the photography degree or diploma and you could take part in an internship or professional work experience.
-You’ll also get to show off your hard work in the campus galleries and at the end-of-year graduate show.
+Choose photography and you could take part in an internship or professional work experience.
+You’ll also get to show off your hard work in the campus galleries and at the end of year graduate show.

 With all this great experience, it’s no wonder our graduates go on to win awards like the Glaister Ennor Graduate Art Award.